-Also, thirty continuing medical education (CME) units are required to be submitted every three years in order to remain certified.
+Also, thirty continuing medical education (CME) units are required to be submitted every three years to remain certified.

 State Licensure in Cardiovascular Technology

 Currently, only a handful of states require cardiovascular technologists to be certified.
-Since licensing is done on a state by state basis requirements vary.
+Since licensing is done on a state-by-state basis and requirements vary.
 Prospective professionals should contact their local board to learn about the requirements.
 Certification is not mandatory in this field, although it is highly recommended as it demonstrates competence in the field and is required by most employers.

-For example, one state that requires invasive cardiovascular specialists to be licensed in Washington.
+For example, one state that requires invasive cardiovascular specialists to be licensed is Washington.
 The requirements to hold licensure include:

 - Respond to all personal data questions in the application and explain discrepancies and liability claims history with supporting documentation and a letter.

 - Successfully pass an approved national exam such as the RCIS or RCES, among others